petewest/petewest.github.io/_posts/2017-06-07-promoting-wsus-approvals.markdown

 	}
 	```

-All update approvals have now been moved and should roll out to everyone the
+All update approvals have now been moved and should roll out to every computer
-next time they check in to WSUS.
+the next time they check in to WSUS.